 Adjusted net income

-Alliance Resource Partners (ARLP) posted $28 million in adjusted net income in 1Q16, down from $70 million in 1Q15.
+Alliance Resource Partners’ (ARLP) adjusted net income came in at $63 million—compared to $57 million in 2Q15.

 Off-balance-sheet risks include self-bonds and surety bonds.
 Recent bankruptcies in the coal (KOL) mining industry heightened regulatory pressure on reclamation bonding and self-bonding in particular.
-This could require the major coal mining companies to maintain sufficient collateral in place to meet these obligations.
+This could require major coal mining companies to maintain sufficient collateral to meet these obligations.

-Surety bonds are backed by collateral and could have a negative impact on a company’s liquidity position.
-On March 31, 2016, Peabody Energy topped its peers and posted $570 million in the form of surety bonds.
-Peabody Energy is closely followed by Westmoreland Coal’s $487 million.
-Cloud Peak Energy and Alliance Resource Partners posted $427 million and $234 million, respectively, in the form of surety bonds.
+Surety bonds are backed by collateral and could have a negative impact on the liquidity position.
+As of June 30, 2016, Peabody Energy posted the highest amount of $463 million in the form of surety bonds.
+Peabody Energy is closely followed by Cloud Peak Energy at $439 million.
+Westmoreland Coal and Alliance Resource Partners posted $384 million and $234 million, respectively, in the form of surety bonds.

-Among the major coal mining companies, Arch Coal posted the lowest surety bond value of $188 million.
+Among major coal mining companies, Arch Coal posted the lowest surety bond value of $188 million.